 CCU’s bachelor’s degree in hospitality management also includes an optional resort management training internship.
 Students participate in up to 780 work hours to learn and apply management systems in hospitality and tourism settings.

-CCU is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Coastal Carolina University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The business school is accredited by the Association to Advance Collegiate Schools of Business.

 21. North Carolina Central University